eggheadio/egghead-instructor-center/README.md

 Endpoints are run locally via the `egghead-systems` project.
 To run them:

-- Copy `.env_template` to `.env`
+- Copy `.env_template` to `.env`.
-- Copy the JWT from the query param at `http://egghead.dev:5000/users/jwt?return_to=http://localhost:3000`
+- Copy the JWT from the query param at `http://egghead.dev:5000/users/jwt?return_to=http://localhost:3000`.
-- Add this JWT to `.env`
+- Add this JWT to `.env`.

 ### Environments

-You can swap out the value of `REACT_APP_EGGHEAD_BASE_URL` for different environments.
+You can swap out the value of `REACT_APP_EGGHEAD_BASE_URL` in `.env` for different environments.
 You will need a JWT for each environment.
 For example, you could copy the JWT from the query param at `https://egghead.io/users/jwt?return_to=https://instructor.egghead.io` for production.

 ## Scripts